List of Olympic medalists for Malaysia: History

 Lee Chong Wei at the 2012 Summer Olympics.
-Wei has gained three medals for Malaysia.
+Lee has gained three medals for Malaysia.

 Awang competing at the 2024 Summer Olympics for cycling; he gained the first medal for cycling.

 Malaysia debuted in the Olympics at the 1956 Summer Olympics at Melbourne, sending a total of 32 athletes.
 The newly formed delegation did not achieve a medal in their first five participations.
 Malaysia gained their first Olympic medal when Razif and Jalani Sidek gained a bronze medal in the 1992 Summer Olympics in badminton.
 During the 1996 edition, they gained their first silver medal from Cheah Soon Kit and Yap Kim Hock, who participated in badminton, along with another bronze medal gained from Rashid Sidek, the brother of Razif and Jalani.
 After failing to gain any medals in the 2000 and 2004 Olympics, they gained another silver medal in the 2008 Olympics through Lee Chong Wei in badminton.
 Wei won another silver in the 2012 Olympic Games; Pandelela Rinong gained Malaysia's first medal in diving, a bronze, that same year.
 In the 2016 edition, four silver medals and one bronze medal were gained, the most in any participation.
 Among those medals, the first silver medal for diving, through Rinong, and their first medal for cycling, through Azizulhasni Awang, were earned; Wei won another silver medal.
 In the 2020 Olympics, a bronze medal and a silver medal were gained; the silver being the first silver medal for cycling through Awang.
 In the 2024 edition, two bronze medals were earned.
 The delegation has never gained a gold medal, being the most successful delegation in the Olympics without one.